FelixFourcolor/Sind-Blitze-sind-Donner/README.md

 5. `noteblock-generator` is not capable of automatically handling double orchestras (yet), so this last step must be done manually.

     Connect the two structures with a single redstone dust, like this: ![screenshot](screenshot.png)

+Note: The structure shown in the YouTube video was generated using [noteblock-generator 0.1.2.1](https://pypi.org/project/noteblock-generator/0.1.2.1/).
+You must install this version to get an exact replica of what was shown in the video.

 ## License
 Do whatever you want.